-The defendant meets the criteria for major mental disorder and this disorder contributes to the defendant’s criminal behavior.
+The defendant meets the criteria for having a mental health disorder and this disorder contributes to the defendant’s criminal behavior.

 Eligible defendants with co-occurring disorders (mental health and substance abuse) will be evaluated for the Behavioral Health Court.